lawdi/LAWD/README.md

 Any group, association, family, etc. which may be referred to as a single entity.

 #### `Deity`
-Any god, divinity or other divine being from myth or cult
+Any god, divinity or other sacred being from myth or cult

 #### `MythologicalCreature`
 Any creature from myth that does not fit the definition of Deity or Person.
 E.g. Kerberos.